 With the rapid development of the country, our need, wants, and demands for the production of services, goods, and movement over space take an increase.
 Today, the world has turned over into a large production factory with the help of an efficient and fast-moving transport system.
 Today, India is well-linked with the rest of the world through its stable economy and well-connected transport.

 Through the Lifelines of National Economy Class 10 Notes, students will comprehend how the modern means of transport and communication serve as lifelines of our nation and its modern economy.

-Download PDF of Lifelines of National Economy Class 10 Notes CBSE Geography Chapter 7 [Free PDF Download]
+Watch videos on Lifelines of National Economy Class 10 Notes CBSE Geography Chapter 7 (Free PDF Download)

 More Free Study Material for Life Lines of National Economy

 Access Class 10 Social Science (Geography) Chapter 7- Lifelines of National Economy Notes

 There are three important areas of our planet where we can move goods and services, i.e., land, water, and air.
 On this basis, transportation can also be classified as land, sea, and air transportation.
 Let's have a fulsome discussion:

 India has one of the world's largest road networks, totaling approximately 54.7 lakh kilometres.
 The increasing importance of road versus rail transportation is noted below:

 Roads are much cheaper to build than rail.